diogoalves12/LDTS-Project/README.md

 and **Cells** (each with a state: revealed, flagged, mine, etc.).

   - **View** - Displays the model data to the user.
-It is responsible for drawing the game elements (board, mines, hidden cells, adjacent mines counts)
+It is responsible for drawing the game elements (board, mines, hidden cells, adjacent mines counts).

   - **Controller** - Manages the fame rules and flow.
-Interpreting the **Game** states (revealing a cell, flagging a cell, and checking win/lose conditions)
+Interpreting the **Game** states (revealing a cell, flagging a cell, and checking win/lose conditions).

 **Note** - as we develop the game we will try to implement other patterns like: